Should you buy these 10 best-selling Nintendo Switch games on Black Friday?

 £49.99 £34.99 at Currys

-Save £15 - Once again Currys is offering a fantastic Switch game deal.
+Save £15 - Currys is offering a fantastic Switch game deal once again.
 You can save £15 before Black Friday even kicks off by entering 'GAMENEXTDAY' at checkout.

 9. Splatoon 2 - 12.68 million copies sold